I have a friend who has a catchphrase she consoles herself with when things are dreary or chaotic in her life:

 One: I was worth recovering.
 I deserve wholeness, health and confidence.
 We all do.

-Two: Laurie’s right!
+Two: My friend is right!
 “Everybody’s got something.”

 We are not alone in our pain, humiliations, fears or challenging relationships.
 We all have them.